i.MX93 Evaluation Kit

 Now your Evaluation license is installed, you can relaunch your application build by double-clicking on the buildExecutable task in the Gradle tasks view.
 It may take some time.

-The gradle task deploys the Application in the BSP and then builds the BSP using Make.
+The Gradle task deploys the Application in the BSP and then builds the BSP using Make.

 The Example-Java-Widget application is built and ready to be flashed on i.MX93 Evaluation Kit once the hardware setup is completed.